 For organisations with 100 employees or more, a francization committee must be formed.
 This committee must monitor the organisation's use of the French language, and ensure it is demonstrated at all levels.

 Government grants can help with francization costs.
 For companies with up to 99 employees, the OQLF may cover up to 75% of associated costs (up to $50,000 before taxes).
 Covered expenses can include keyboards, software, website translation, and more.

 Even if your company's website is informational and not transactional, it must be available in French, if you have a facility based in Québec.
 Interestingly, you need not translate on-site information about facilities or stores located beyond Québec's borders.

-If your organization meets the requirements to serve employees and customers in French and does not have a French website, you'll likely receive a letter from OQLF requesting your compliance.
+If your organisation meets the requirements to serve employees and customers in French and does not have a French website, you'll likely receive a letter from OQLF requesting your compliance.
 The agency will also request compliance if your site is in French, but poorly translated.

-MotionPoint offers a fast and effective way to translate, localize and optimize content for your customers in Québec, or anywhere across the globe.
+MotionPoint offers a fast and effective way to translate, localize and optimise content for your customers in Québec, or anywhere across the globe.
 Our powerful Globalization platform helps the world's largest brands reach and engage more customers, no matter where they are.